Getting Help Finishing Your Divorce

 Who Can Participate?

-The One Day Divorce Program is for self-represented litigants who have filed a dissolution of marriage (divorce) case in Sacramento County at least six months ago and are ready for judgment.
+The One Day Divorce Program is for self-represented litigants who have filed a dissolution of marriage (divorce) case in Sacramento County and are ready for judgment.
 Your case is ready for judgment if you can answer Yes to all of the following three questions:

 - Has the summons and petition been served on Respondent?